sfwa/iomon/README.md

 The `iomon` program is fundamentally an event loop which aggregates data received from devices via I2C, UART, ADC and GPIO interfaces, and transmits it in packets to a processing device.
-Aside from USB and PWM debug drivers, no interrupts are used, and the per-packet processing time is guaranteed to be less than 1ms.
+No interrupts are used, and the per-packet processing time is guaranteed to be less than 1ms.

 Each sensor has a device driver responsible for initializing it (the `*_init(void)` procedures) and reading its output (the `*_tick(void)`